JeffredRodriguez/JeffredRodriguez/README.md

 # 💫 About Me:
-👨‍💻 Engineer in Systems | Backend & Full Stack Developer
+👨‍💻 Engineer in Systems | Full Stack Developer
 💡 Passionate about building scalable, efficient, and modern solutions that blend logic with creativity.
 🚀 Currently exploring advanced backend development with Java and Spring Boot while strengthening my frontend side with React.
 🌐 Open to collaborations and innovative projects — especially those that challenge me to grow technically.